-Hybrid mobile app development not only can help you build web apps quicker and easier that can later be wrapped and run as native apps on different mobile operating systems, it also lets you easily manage your app’s lifecycle, thanks to a single code-base.
+Hybrid or cross platform mobile app development not only can help you build web apps quicker and easier that can later be wrapped and run as native apps on different mobile operating systems, it also lets you easily manage your app’s lifecycle, thanks to a single code-base.

 Among the myriad of hybrid app development frameworks available today, Ionic is a framework you can rely upon for developing a hybrid app falling closest to a native app in look and feel.